 - The rapid charge battery lasts for a minimum of 3 days.

 - The designated area can be extended up to 10 acres by purchasing additional wire.

-- This wireless fence can support 3 dogs at a time.
+- This wireless fencing option can support 3 dogs at a time.
 You need to buy additional collars for that.

-- This containment system can be used on small dog breeds too.
+- This fencing system can be used on small dog breeds too.

 - The warning beep is way too quiet and harder to perceive.